Ultra Scotland 100

 Event overview

-Ultra Scotland 100 is a 104 mile ultramarathon held on Saturday 6 June 2026.
-The course follows the Southern Upland Way from St John’s Town of Dalry to Galashiels, with total ascent of 4611 m.
-The route includes named features such as Benbrack, Gateshaw Rig, Lowther Hill (701 m), Minch Moor, Daer Reservoir, Three Brethren and St Mary’s Loch.
-The event has 250 places, an entry fee of £209 and an overall cut-off of 38 hours.
-The race holds a UTMB performance index and awards ITRA mountain points.
-Live online GPS tracking is provided via GB Race Tracker.
+Ultra Scotland 100 is a 104-mile trail ultramarathon with approximately 4,611 m of elevation, scheduled for Saturday 6 June 2026.
+The route follows the Southern Upland Way from St Johns Town of Dalry to Galashiels and passes notable points including Benbrack, Gateshaw Rig, Lowther Hill (701 m), Minch Moor, Daer Reservoir, Three Brethren and St Mary’s Loch.
+The event has 250 places, a race cut-off of 38 hours, and an entry fee of £209.
+The race holds UTMB performance index and ITRA mountain points and uses live online GPS tracking via GB Race Tracker.